 Sage has been known to strengthen the body's metabolism and glandular function.
 In the past, sage was often used to treat people with night sweats.
 Today, sage continues to have a good reputation for getting excessive perspiration under control.

 The reason why sage is effective is because its constituents have a normalizing effect on both the sweat glands and the nervous system.

-I've certainly found sage oil to be extremely helpful to stop excessive sweating.
+I've certainly found sage oil to be extremely helpful to relieve excessive sweating.
 And it's simple to apply.
-All I do is take a vegetable capsule, add 7 – 10 drops of my therapeutic essential oil of sage, and top of the rest with a carrier oil (olive oil would do just fine).
+All I do is take a vegetable capsule, add 7–10 drops of my therapeutic essential oil of sage, and top of the rest with a carrier oil (olive oil does just fine).
 Then I swallow one of these with a little bit of food on a day when excessive sweating seems to be a problem.
 And it works – every time.

 Studies show that fresh sage is more potent than that which is dry, and for this reason I'm glad that my collection of pure, therapeutic grade essential oils contains sage.

-For me, sage has been a completely reliable way to stop excessive sweating.
+For me, sage has been a completely reliable way to deal with excessive sweating.

 (Note: people with epilepsy and high blood pressure have been advised to avoid sage.)